crystal-ball/componentry/CONTRIBUTING.md

   required
 - Document API and patterns for controlling components with passed props and active state.
+- Document types of component control: Automated, Observed and Controlled
 - Figure out a way to use `withState` with the `<Alert />` and `<Modal />` components.
 It would remove the need for state tracking in those components